mjgarciamoran/hearthstone_bgs_db_S11/README.md

 ![Daily total](./previews/pics/sumpreview.png)
 [Preview file](./previews/USbgs_sumpreview.csv)

+---

 ## Considerations
-- The first few days of the database are missing due to setup issues.
+- The first few days of the season are missing due to setup issues.
-- Battlegrounds Season 11 corresponds to Season 16 internally in the official API.
+- Battlegrounds Season 11 corresponds to Season 16 internally in the official API, hence the naming of the files.

+---